dotnet/docs/docs/csharp/tutorials/console-webapiclient.md

 ---
-title: "Tutorial: Make HTTP requests in a .NET console application using C#"
+title: "Tutorial: Make HTTP requests in a .NET console app using C#"
 description: Learn how to make HTTP requests to a REST web service and deserialize JSON responses.
 This tutorial creates a .NET console and uses C#. ms.date: 04/21/2021
 ---

-# Tutorial: Make HTTP requests in a .NET console application using C\#
+# Tutorial: Make HTTP requests in a .NET console app using C\#

-This tutorial builds an application that issues HTTP requests to a REST service on GitHub.
-The application reads information in JSON format and converts the JSON into C# objects.
+This tutorial builds an app that issues HTTP requests to a REST service on GitHub.
+The app reads information in JSON format and converts the JSON into C# objects.
 Converting from JSON to C# objects is known as *deserialization*.

 The tutorial shows how to: